oliverhaas/openConv/README.rst

 The main goal of **openConv** is to provide fast and efficient numerical convolutions of symmetric and smooth kernels and data of equispaced data in Python with all actual calculations done in Cython.
+It is intended to work in conjunction with `openAbel <https://github.com/oliverhaas/openAbel>`_ to calculate 2D convolutions of radially symmetric functions in atomic collisions.
 The most useful methods implemented in my module for that purpose use the Fast Multipole Method combined with arbitrary order end correction of the trapezoidal rule to achieve both fast convergence and linear run time.
 Other methods are implemented for comparisons.